DVL6061/TRAE_STOCK/README_22.md

    - AWS EC2 deployment with Nginx and SSL
    - Production-ready architecture

+## 📋 PROJECT OVERVIEW FOR AI AGENTS

+This project is designed to create an enterprise-grade stock forecasting system for the Indian market.
+As an AI agent working on this project, you'll be responsible for integrating Machine Learning, Reinforcement Learning, Transformer models, and Deep Neural Networks into a real-time prediction engine.

+The system uses historical OHLCV data from Yahoo Finance and real-time price data from Angel One Smart API.
+It also collects and analyzes unstructured financial news from sources like CNBC, Moneycontrol, and Mint, performing sentiment analysis using FinGPT.

+The core ML components include XGBoost and Informer models for structured predictions, and DQN (Reinforcement Learning) for trading strategy optimization.
+The system calculates technical indicators like RSI, MACD, EMA, SMA, etc., and provides prediction windows ranging from scalping/intraday to long-term (up to 1 year).

+Output includes predicted price ranges, buy/sell/hold signals, and explainable SHAP values.
+The system is built with a FastAPI backend and React.js + Tailwind frontend, featuring multilingual UI (English/Hindi) and is deployable via Docker on AWS EC2 with Nginx and SSL.

 ## 📊 CURRENT IMPLEMENTATION STATUS

 ### ✅ COMPLETED COMPONENTS